dhaupin/cs-cart-example_addon/README.md

 ## CS-Cart Boilerplate Addon v3.0

 This addon provides a basic structure, template, and other necessary features to roll a CS-Cart addon v3.0.
+In this example, we show you how to create a Y/N checkbox field for a product, add it to edit page, and allow things like global/mass updating.
 If you are new or curious about module building for CS-Cart, you can use this repo as a boilerplate.
 If you are a dev and have more ideas for feature templates, please submit a pull :)

-Obviously, this addon does nothing until you replace all instances of `example_addon` and its attributes with your own, then add your desired code.
-But as it stands, learning/adding your code is easier because of:
+Obviously, this addon does nothing besides save the Y/N in the example product field, until you replace all instances of `example_addon` and its attributes with your own, or remove pieced to add your desired code.
+As it stands, learning/adding your code is easier because of:

 ### Included Addon Examples
 - A pre-formatted addon.xml and language.po file